 - Aya Kurokawa from Kanojo Ni Naru Hi Another is a particularly tragic example.
 She's cool, kind, caring and studious but firmly believes she deserves no credit because she's firmly convinced she's nothing more than a Replacement Goldfish for her deceased elder sister.
 Her parents even made her take the same name, albeit using different characters.
 Even class gadfly Shima is taken aback by the grief and bitter self-loathing ("the true me is ugly") he finds lurking under her cool and collected Stepford Smiler exterior.

-- Sumire from Boruto starts out as the class rep of Boruto's academy class.
+- Sumire Kakei from Boruto starts out as the class rep of Boruto's academy class.
 She is a bit shy though.
-Then in turns out she's the big bad of the arc and this position was perfect to earn the trust of her classmates.
+She is the only student to wear a Sailor Fuku.
+Then in turns out she's a Laser-Guided Tykebomb with touches of Dark Magical Girl, and this position was perfect to earn the trust of her classmates.
 Just as Planned

 - Summer from School of Rock.
 She complains when told that the class no longer has to do any schoolwork.